di-unternehmer/DIU.Neos.PWA/Readme.md

 # Service Worker (PWA) for Neos
 This packages adds a basic configuration to precache content using service worker with google workbox.
+Furthermore it will add a "Add to homescreen" for your devices who are supporting it.

 ## Setup
 Run `composer require diu/neos-pwa`